 4. The right to file a complaint concerning alleged failures by the university to comply with the requirements of FERPA.

-- Any questions or concerns pertaining to Colgate's compliance with FERPA should be referred to the Office of the Dean of the College.
-The Dean of the College or designee will promptly review all such allegations and initiate appropriate actions.
+- Any questions or concerns pertaining to Colgate's compliance with FERPA should be referred to the Office of the Registrar's Office.
+The Registrar or designee will promptly review all such allegations and initiate appropriate actions.

 - In addition, complaints regarding alleged violations by the university of FERPA may be submitted to: